Complete Golf Store Business Logo

 Do not overlook the grip while purchasing irons.

-In a perfect world, all of your golf clubs would have identical grips (except your putter, of course).
+In a perfect world, all of your clubs would have identical grips (except your putter, of course).
 This will make it simple to position your hands correctly with every club in the bag.

 The main issue is that different club manufacturers utilize various brands and styles.
 Be careful to double-check before ordering or regrip the irons after receiving them to ensure that they match the rest of the set.

 Lastly, you should always play with the same size grip.
 For instance, do not use standard grips on your woods and midsize grips on your irons.
-Sticking to the same size will greatly improve your consistency
+Sticking to the same size will greatly improve your consistency.

 Forgiveness

-For a mid - handicapper, the club must have ample forgiveness.
-At this stage in your game, breaking 100 shouldn't be a problem, so you don't need a club with a large, forgiving sweet spot.
+For a mid – handicapper, the club must have some forgiveness.
+At this stage in your game, breaking 100 shouldn’t be a problem, so you don’t need a club with a large, forgiving sweet spot.

 You need a mid-handicap iron set, not a set designed for game improvement.
 This necessitates a balance between forgiveness and a concentration on ball flight, ball speed, and accuracy.